zefhub/zef-docs/docs/zef-db-transactions.md

 ### A Single Thread to Rule them All
 on a per graph basis: all writes / transaction are performed by one thread.
-Requested changes (writes) to a graph are expressed as plain data and are part of [[ZefDoc - Introduction to Zef-FX (ZefDoc)| Zef's managed effect system]]: the wishes are automatically and safely forwarded as messages to the transactor thread.
+Requested changes (writes) to a graph are expressed as plain data and are part of [[ZefDoc - Introduction to Zef-FX| Zef's managed effect system]]: the wishes are automatically and safely forwarded as messages to the transactor thread.

 ### Pending Transaction Queue